 - Read our storage tips for tools and inks.

 What are you waiting for?
 Clear your printing space, set out your equipment and get printing!
+If you need supplies, remember that you can buy Ready to Print Mini Screens for screen printing from Slamseys.

 The printmaking workshops at Slamseys run most Friday mornings during term time, with additional Saturday morning and summer holidays sessions.We specialise in printmaking workshops and short courses for beginners and hobby printmakers, including Fabric Printing, Drypoint, Linocut, Monoprinting and Screen-Printing.
 Our print studio is in a beautiful renovated barn in Essex, just an hour from London with free parking on site.